Dru Samia

-Dru Samia III (born August 22, 1997) is an American football offensive guard who is a free agent.
+Dru Samia III (born August 22, 1997) is an American former professional football offensive guard.
 He played college football at Oklahoma.
+He played in the National Football League (NFL) for the Minnesota Vikings and New York Jets.

 College career

 A four-star offensive tackle recruit, Samia chose Oklahoma out of 15 scholarship offers received.

 Samia won the 2018 Joe Moore Award, and was named a second-team All-American and first-team All-Big 12 Conference after moving from right tackle to right guard.
 Scouts noted Samia for his hustle to the whistle, but also noted an occasionally high pad level.
-During his time at OU, Samia also made the All-Big 12 Academic Team twice.
+During his time at Oklahoma, Samia also made the All-Big 12 Academic Team twice.

 Professional career

+Pre-draft

 At the 2019 NFL Scouting Combine, Samia ran the 40-yard dash in 5.29 seconds, recorded 28 reps on the bench press, a 27.5-inch vertical jump and a 101-inch broad jump.

 Minnesota Vikings

-Samia was drafted by the Minnesota Vikings in the fourth round (114th overall) of the 2019 NFL Draft.
+Samia was selected by the Minnesota Vikings in the fourth round (114th overall) of the 2019 NFL draft.

 Samia was placed on the reserve/COVID-19 list by the team on November 16, 2020, and activated on November 25.

 On August 31, 2021, Samia was waived/injured by the Vikings and placed on injured reserve.
 He was released on September 8, 2021.

 New York Jets

-On October 12, 2021, Samia was signed to the New York Jets practice squad.
+On October 12, 2021, Samia was signed to the practice squad of the New York Jets.
 He signed a reserve/future contract with the Jets on January 10, 2022.
-He was waived on July 26, 2022 and placed on the reserve/PUP list.
+He was waived on July 26, 2022, and placed on the reserve/physically unable to perform list.
 He was released on March 13, 2023.

+Arlington Renegades

+On November 9, 2023, Samia signed with the Arlington Renegades of the XFL.

 Personal life

 Samia is half Samoan, and got a tattoo to signify the importance of the Samoan culture to him.

-He is married to Val Samia, who he met in Oklahoma while in college.